gin66/tui-logger/README.md

 ### Custom formatting

 For experts only !
-Configure with along the lines:
+Configure along the lines:
 ```rust
 use tui_logger::LogFormatter;